 Carl Phillips was born on July 23, 1959, in Everett, Washington.
 He earned a BA in Greek and Latin from Harvard University, where he graduated magna cum laude in 1981.
 He then earned an MAT in Latin and classical humanities from the University of Massachusetts Amherst, and an MA in creative writing from Boston University.

-Phillips is the author of fourteen books of poetry, including Pale Colors in a Tall Field (Farrar, Straus and Giroux, 2020); Wild Is the Wind (Farrar, Straus and Giroux, 2018); Reconnaisance (Farrar, Straus and Giroux, 2015); Silverchest (Farrar, Straus and Giroux, 2013); Double Shadow (Farrar, Straus and Giroux, 2012); Quiver of Arrows: Selected Poems 1986–2006 (Farrar, Straus and Giroux, 2007); and Riding Westward (Farrar, Straus and Giroux, 2006).
+Phillips is the author of fifteen books of poetry, including Then the War: And Selected Poems, 2007–2020 (FSG/Carcanet, 2022), winner of the 2023 Pulitzer Prize for Poetry; Pale Colors in a Tall Field (Farrar, Straus and Giroux, 2020); Wild Is the Wind (Farrar, Straus and Giroux, 2018); Reconnaisance (Farrar, Straus and Giroux, 2015); Silverchest (Farrar, Straus and Giroux, 2013); Double Shadow (Farrar, Straus and Giroux, 2012); Quiver of Arrows: Selected Poems 1986–2006 (Farrar, Straus and Giroux, 2007); and Riding Westward (Farrar, Straus and Giroux, 2006).
 His collection The Rest of Love (Farrar, Straus and Giroux, 2004) won the Theodore Roethke Memorial Foundation Poetry Prize and the Thom Gunn Award for Gay Male Poetry, and was a finalist for the National Book Award.

-Phillips’s other books include Rock Harbor (Farrar, Straus and Giroux, 2002); The Tether (Farrar, Straus and Giroux, 2001), winner of the Kingsley Tufts Poetry Award; Pastoral (Graywolf Press, 2000), winner of the Lambda Literary Award; From the Devotions (Graywolf Press, 1998), finalist for the National Book Award; Cortège (Graywolf Press, 1995), finalist for the National Book Critics Circle Award; and In the Blood (Northeastern University Press, 1992), winner of the Samuel French Morse Poetry Prize.
+Phillips’s other books include Personal Best: Makers on Their Poems that Matter Most (Copper Canyon Press, 2023), coedited with Erin Belieu; Rock Harbor (Farrar, Straus and Giroux, 2002); The Tether (Farrar, Straus and Giroux, 2001), winner of the Kingsley Tufts Poetry Award; Pastoral (Graywolf Press, 2000), winner of the Lambda Literary Award; From the Devotions (Graywolf Press, 1998), finalist for the National Book Award; Cortège (Graywolf Press, 1995), finalist for the National Book Critics Circle Award; and In the Blood (Northeastern University Press, 1992), winner of the Samuel French Morse Poetry Prize.
 His work has been anthologized in The Vintage Book of Contemporary American Poetry (Vintage Books, 2003), edited by J. D. McClatchy; Poems, Poets, Poetry: An Introduction and Anthology (St. Martin’s Press, 2002), edited by Helen Vendler; Gay and Lesbian Poetry in Our Time (St. Martin’s Press, 1988); Contemporary American Poetry (Houghton Mifflin, 2001); and The Vintage Book of African American Poetry (Vintage Books, 2000).
 His poems have also been chosen eight times for the annual Best American Poetry series.
 Phillips is also the author of a book of prose, Coin of the Realm: Essays on the Art and Life of Poetry (Graywolf Press, 2004), and the translator of Sophocles’s Philoctetes (Oxford University Press, 2003).